sjomik2000/Calendara/README.md

 + 2025.04.19 - Fixed request JSON formatting for Coordinates by creating custom GeoCoordinate class with request and response templates.
 Tested all HTTP requests through Postman.
 Added database connection and initialization files.
++ 2025.04.20 - Written and configured database layer with EF core code first events initialization.
+Configured appsettings.json and startup files to connect to PostgreSQL.
+Registered database services.
+Created custom datetime conversion for PostgreSQL.
+Updated repository files to connect to the database.